caseycesari/vectorformats.DjangoWStyle/README.md

 	'city_set_count' : 'AttributeError'

-If you passed multiple models in the value list, and for example, one of the models is not found, the output would be:
+If you passed multiple models in the value list, and for example, one of the models is not found, the output will be:

 	'model_a_set_count' : 5,
 	'model_b_set_count' : 'AttributeError',